-CHICKS is a national children’s charity providing free respite breaks to disadvantaged children from all over the UK.
+CHICKS (now known as Go Beyond) is a national children’s charity providing free respite breaks to disadvantaged children from all over the UK.

 Staff and partners of Stewarts were asked to nominate an official charity for the firm to support in 2018.
 A shortlist was drawn up from the nominations and CHICKS was the overall winner.

 As Charity of the Year, CHICKS will receive a grant from the Stewarts Foundation and fundraising support from staff throughout the year.

 CHICKS holds week-long respite breaks from February to December at one of three sites in Devon, Cornwall or Derbyshire for up to 16 children.
 Since its inception in 1992, CHICKS has given 14,800 children a much needed break and a chance to make some positive childhood memories.

 The money received from the Stewarts Foundation will go towards the £1.7m per year required to keep running respite breaks for children.

 John Cahill, Managing Partner of Stewarts, said:

 “In December, Sara Jefferson from CHICKS came in to tell the firm more about the charity’s work and how the Stewarts Foundation donation will have a positive impact.